susanne-sundseth/Git-GH-for-writers/Section 2 Git and GH Basics.md

 **git reset HEAD _filename_**: Unstage
 **git commit -m "_message_"**: Use to commit all staged files that are not committed.

-**git push --set-upstream origin main**: Used to set the upstream branch for the local branch and push the changes to the remote repository.
+**git push --set-upstream origin main**: Use to set the upstream branch for the local branch and push the changes to the remote repository.
 When you create a new branch locally, Git does not automatically know which remote branch it should be associated with.
-The --set-upstream option helps to establish this association.
+The _--set-upstream_ option helps to establish this association.

 **git push**: Use to upload local commits to the remote repository branch.
 By default, Git selects the remote repository named origin and the current branch to push.
 The command syntax is _$ git push remote branch_.
 If a push is successful, refresh your repo in GitHub to see your commits.

 ## Lesson 15 Changing Files

-When you make change to staged file, the status of the file changes to modified and it is automatically unstaged.
-Use _git add_ to restage it.
+When you change a staged file, the status of the file changes to modified and it is automatically unstaged.
+Use a _git add_ command to restage it.

 ## Lesson 17 Renaming and Deleting Files